ArmoredTurtle/AFC-Klipper-Add-On/README.md

 hub: direct
 ```

-When using this will cause the spool to autmatcily load to the extruder. there should be no Hub in between that lane and the extruder.
+When using this will cause the spool to automatically load to the extruder.
+There should be no Hub in-between that lane and the extruder.
 Using 'direct' will disable calabrations for that lane.

 #### Turtleneck